ginobilinie/BPNet/README.md

 ## Thanks

-Our work uses part of codes from https://github.com/ycszen/TorchSeg and https://github.com/MendelXu/ANN
+Our work uses part of codes from https://github.com/ycszen/TorchSeg and https://github.com/MendelXu/ANN.
+Thanks for your great work!